An "Error 401: Invalid Credentials, authError" message popped up during the initial configuration. What’s gone wrong?

 Sign in to the Google Cloud Platform, select the project created for CubeBackup, in the APIs & Services > Dashboard page, make sure the Google Drive API, Google Calendar API, Gmail API, Admin SDK, Google People API are listed.
 If any of these APIs is not listed, please follow the instructions at Enable Google APIs for CubeBackup to enable all necessary APIs.

 Sign in to your Google Admin console using a domain administrator account.
-In the Security > API Controls > MANAGE GOOGLE SERVICES page, make sure Gmail, Drive, Calendar, Contacts, and Google Workspace Admin are enabled.
+In the Security > Access and data control > API controls > MANAGE GOOGLE SERVICES page, make sure Gmail, Drive, Calendar, Contacts, and Google Workspace Admin are enabled.

-In the Google Admin console, go to the Home > Security > API controls > MANAGE DOMAIN WIDE DELEGATION page, make sure that your service account Name, Client ID and the Scopes are listed correctly, as described at this doc.
+In the Google Admin console, go to the Home > Security > Access and data control > API controls > MANAGE DOMAIN WIDE DELEGATION page, make sure that your service account Name, Client ID and the Scopes are listed correctly, as described at this doc.

-In the Google Admin Console, go to the Home > Apps > Google Workspace page, select All users in this account from the left panel, and make sure Calendar, Drive and Docs, Gmail, and Sites are “ON for everyone”.
+In the Google Admin Console, go to the Apps > Google Workspace > Service status page, select All users in this account from the left panel, and make sure Calendar, Drive and Docs, Gmail, and Sites are “ON for everyone”.

 Tip: If the Service Status is “OFF” or “ON for some”, you can turn it on for everyone by clicking the menu at the end of the service entry.

-On the Home > Apps > Google Workspace page, click Drive and Docs > Features and Applications.
+On the Apps > Google Workspace > Drive and Docs page, click Features and Applications.
 In the Drive SDK section, make sure that Allow users to access Google Drive with the Drive SDK API is ON.